Chinese Herbal Medicine Course

 Accreditation

-All our English and Dutch TCM-programmes have been fully accredited by the independent accreditation organisation SNRO with 200 EC according to the newest higher professional education standards (HBO).
+All our English TCM-programs have been fully accredited by the independent accreditation organisation SNRO with 200 EC according to the newest higher professional education standards (HBO).

 Study material and study books

 Students have to purchase a number of books and for Western Medicine, a mandatory reader.
-Extended syllabi will be distributed during the course via the student-site.
+Extended syllabi will be distributed during the course via the student platform.

-Below, only the mandatory study books are listed.
-After registration you will also receive a list of books which are optional.
+Below, some of the mandatory study books are listed.
+After registration you will receive the list with all the required books.

-Please do not purchase books from this list before your registration.
-After your registration our study coordinators will inform you about the most recent list of mandatory books with additional information such as edition and ISBN numbers!
+Please do not purchase any books from this list before your registration is completed.
+After you have registered, our study coordinators will provide you with the most up-to-date information, including editions and ISBN numbers.